-The 3 Levels of SEO: From Beginner to Strategist
+The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 If you're a creator or indie developer, you've probably been told you "need to do SEO."
 For most, that translates into an endless, exhausting hunt for backlinks.
 You spend hours writing guest posts, submitting to directories, and hoping for a link back.